tikv/website/CONTRIBUTING.md

     ```bash
     git add <file> ... # Add the file(s) you want to commit
-    git commit -s -m "commit-message: update the xx" # "-s" is used for DCO sign-off, which is required.
+    git commit -s -m "description of changes" # "-s" is used for DCO sign-off, which is required.
     ```

     > **Note:** Our repository requires a DCO (Developer Certificate of Origin) for each commit.
 For more information see <https://github.com/probot/dco#how-it-works>.